 Instruction in pronunciation for non-native speakers.
-By learning the American style of intonation, rhythm/speech production, and syllable stress, students will be better understood and more articulate and expressive.
-Small group and individual communication activities will focus on speaking and listening.
-Open to non-native speakers of an intermediate level or above.
-Student must take the Compass ESL test.
+By learning the American style of intonation, rhythm/speech production and syllable stress, students will be better understood and more articulate and expressive.
+Small group and

-Corequisites: ESL 100 Suggested co-requisite: ESL 107 (101) or equivalent skill level (not required).
+Corequisites: ESL 100, ESL 104, Suggested co-requisite: ESL 107 (101) or equivalent skill level (not required).

 ESL 104 (Formerly RDG 104) College Reading for Non-Native Speakers ...
-3
+4